easybuilders/easybuild/docs/Installation_Alternative.rst

 like this, you will need to
 update the ``PATH`` environment variable to make sure the system can find the main EasyBuild command ``eb``.
-On (most) Linux distributions, the command for doing this is:"
+On (most) Linux distributions, the command for doing this is:

     export PATH=$HOME/.local/bin:$PATH
+XXX - PYTHONPATH

 On Mac OS X systems, the user-site install location is different, so the command would look something like::

     export PATH=$HOME/Library/Python/2.7/bin:$PATH
+    export PYTHONPATH=$HOME/Library/Python2.7/lib/python2.7/site-packages:$PYTHONPATH
+XXX - PYTHONPATH

 Depending on the OS X version and the Python version that comes with it, you may need to adjust the Python version used in the path.